abdfaizaan/mslearn-openai/Instructions/Labs/04-code-generation.md

 1. Observe the output.
 The model likely responded very similarly as the first time, but this time coding in C#.
 You can ask it again for a different language of your choice, or a function to complete a different task such as reversing the input string.

 1. Next, let's explore using AI to understand code with this example of a random function you saw written in Ruby.
-Send the following prompt as the user message.
+Send the following prompt as the user query.

     ```code
     What does the following function do?